How to create checkbook register in Excel

 Step 7: Autofill for Additional Transactions

-See also How to insert a check mark symbol?
+See also How to fit exponential curve?

 After recording the first transaction, you can use Excel’s autofill feature to quickly add more transactions.
 Click on the bottom-right corner of cell H2 (the small square, known as the fill handle), and drag it down to create additional rows for transactions.